-Today is World Tai Chi and Qigong Day, celebrated at 10 am local time in cities around the world.
-This is held the last Saturday of April each year.
+Today is World Tai Chi and Qigong Day, celebrated at 10 am local time in cities worldwide.
+This is held on the last Saturday of April each year.

 History behind World Tai Chi Day

-While this global celebration has been going on since 1999, now there are hundreds of cities across 80 countries and six continents around the world.
-Historically, it was started in Kansas City in 1998 by Bill Douglas and Angela Wong Douglas, co-authors of “The Complete Idiot’s Guide to T’ai Chi and Qigong” who went on to found the international part of the event.
+While this global celebration has been going on since 1999, there are hundreds of cities across 80 countries and six continents worldwide.
+Historically, it was started in Kansas City in 1998 by Bill Douglas and Angela Wong Douglas, co-authors of “The Complete Idiot’s Guide to T’ai Chi and Qigong,” who went on to found the international part of the event.

 This event involves exhibitions in local parks and public areas of Tai Chi forms and Qigong exercises.
 Details of this can be found at WorldTaiChi.org.

 Tai Chi’s emphasis on breathing has given way to the motto “One World … One Breath.”
-Qigong, or chi gung means ‘life energy cultivation” emphasizes breathing, movement, and awareness exercises that aid in mobility, balance and immunity enhancement through the exercise of various circulatory systems.
+Qigong, or chi gung, means ‘life energy cultivation,” which emphasizes breathing, movement, and awareness exercises that aid in mobility, balance, and immunity enhancement through the exercise of various circulatory systems.
 Separate but closely related is tai chi, or t’ai chi.

-Tai Chi is often translated supreme ultimate, the addition of the word chuan or ch’uan introduces the martial aspect to the art as supreme ultimate boxing.
+Tai Chi is often translated as supreme ultimate; the addition of the word chuan or ch’uan introduces the martial aspect to the art as supreme ultimate boxing.

 Tai Chi differs from other popular Chinese martial arts like Kung Fu in the following ways.
 Traditionally Kung Fu comes from the Buddhist Shaolin Monastery in northern China and is considered an external or hard martial art.
-Tai Chi while derivative in some aspects is usually categorized under the Taoist Wudang category and is considered an internal or soft martial art.
-The popular Chinese legend purports that a Taoist hermit named Zhang Sanfeng originated the art while he was living in the monasteries of the Wudang Mountains.
+While derivative in some aspects, Tai Chi is usually categorized under the Taoist Wudang category and regarded as an internal or soft martial art.
+The popular Chinese legend purports that a Taoist hermit named Zhang Sanfeng originated the art while living in the Wudang Mountains’ monasteries.

-It is extremely difficult to trace the origins of Chinese martial art forms.
-They have been shrouded in secrecy by the various schools and families that retain the traditions and there is a certain amount of deliberate obfuscation.
-While the practice of Tai Chi in American can be traced back about 100 years, the origin in China goes back centuries.
-Some trace it back to the 12th century but it’s difficult to document before the 17th century.
+It is challenging to trace the origins of Chinese martial art forms.
+They have been shrouded in secrecy by the various schools and families that retain the traditions, and there is a certain amount of deliberate obfuscation.
+While the practice of Tai Chi in America can be traced back about 100 years, the origin in China goes back centuries.
+Some trace it back to the 12th century, but it isn’t easy to document before the 17th century.
 Tai Chi Chuan shows up by that name in literature in the middle of the 19th century.

 Tai Chi and Qigong are often associated with Traditional Chinese Medicine.
 Harvard Medical School has been researching the effectiveness of Tai Chi practice for physical therapy and response to various debilitating illnesses like Multiple Sclerosis.
 It has also been used to increase mobility and balance for those suffering Arthritis.